 Rash Guards and Leggings

-Rash guards were originally worn by surfers to keep their skin from rubbing against the surfboard.
+Rash guards were originally worn by surfers to keep their skin from rubbing against the surfboard and to provide some warmth.
 Nowadays, rash guards have found a variety of uses in all kinds of watersports, including snorkeling.
 Rash guards are either loose-fitting or form-fitting tops that are constructed from synthetic materials.

 They come in long-sleeve and short-sleeve varieties, and they cover a large portion of the body from the sun’s UV rays.
 Similarly, swim leggings are like the pants equivalent of a rash guard.
 Not only do rash guards offer UPF protection against the sun, but they add another layer to guard against jagged surfaces or jellyfish stings.